Childhood and Education Journey of Denzel Washington in Timeline

 On May 20, 2007, Denzel Washington received an honorary Doctorate of Humanities from Morehouse College.

-In 2008, the effort by FARC, where Denzel Washington was named as one of the negotiators for the release of three defense contractors, was unsuccessful.
+In 2008, the effort by the Revolutionary Armed Forces of Colombia (FARC) to negotiate with Denzel Washington and others for the release of captured defense contractors was unsuccessful.

-May 16, 2011: Honorary Doctor of Arts degree from University of Pennsylvania
+May 16, 2011: Honorary Doctor of Arts Degree from the University of Pennsylvania

 On May 16, 2011, Denzel Washington received an honorary Doctor of Arts degree from the University of Pennsylvania.